The Buggles: 1980–1981: Collaboration with Yes

 In early 1980, Horn and Downes began work on a second Buggles album in London, working in a studio next door to that of the progressive rock band Yes, who had lost vocalist Jon Anderson and keyboardist Rick Wakeman following failed recording sessions for a potential new album.
 In particular, Horn had been a long-standing fan of Yes.
-The Buggles offered a song to Yes, "We Can Fly from Here", but at the suggestion of Brian Lane, manager of both bands, Yes' bassist Chris Squire invited them to actually replace Anderson and Wakeman as members of Yes.
+The Buggles offered a song to Yes, "We Can Fly from Here", but at the suggestion of Brian Lane, manager of both bands, Yes's bassist Chris Squire invited them to actually replace Anderson and Wakeman as members of Yes.
 Horn and Downes accepted the offer and joined Squire, Steve Howe and Alan White to record Drama.

-The absorption of The Buggles into Yes met with mixed reactions; the band was sometimes booed in the United Kingdom despite its chart position, but not in the United States.
+The absorption of the Buggles into Yes met with mixed reactions; the band was sometimes booed in the United Kingdom despite its chart position, but not in the United States.
 Horn admitted that he did not have Anderson's vocal range or style, which many fans missed, but most were still willing to give the new incarnation of Yes a chance.
 However, some press critics and fans were far less forgiving, especially in the United Kingdom.
 The US tour was much less financially successful than expected, and Yes disbanded in December 1980 after the Drama tour ended.